boyhemi/moonlight_breaker/readme.md

 - The scoring system
 The game will save the high score and the current score using PlayerPrefs.
 The player will obtain points when the horizontal blocks or vertical blocks are cleared.
+- Game Over Screen
+This will appear if the player runs out of moves or space.
+The design language of the screen is like a paper so the retry button will blend in the screen and don't worry, it's clickable and working!

 Unity version and tools used
 Unity version 2022.3.17f1.